Fast and Expressive Multi-Byte Prediction with Probabilistic Circuits: Acknowledgements

 \section{Acknowledgements}

-We would like to thank the members of april lab and Ponti lab for useful feedback during early presentations of this work.
+We would like to thank the anonymous reviewers for their thorough feedback and suggestions.
+We also thank Lin Zheng, author of EvaByte, for help with the EvaByte codebase and for answering all of our questions on EvaByte.
+Moreover, we thank Benjamin Minixhofer for making their models available and for answering questions about the implementation.
+We would also like to thank the members of april lab and Ponti lab for useful feedback during early presentations of this work.

-AG was funded by NatWest Group.
-EvK was funded by the ELIAI project ``Gradient-based Learning of Complex Latent Structures''.
-EP was funded by the ERC Starting Grant AToM-FM (101222956).
+AG was funded by NatWest Group and ERC grant (``Numerical Analysis for Stable AI'', 101198795).
+EvK was funded by the ELIAI project ``Gradient-based Learning of Complex Latent Structures'' and the NWO AiNed project ``Human-Centric AI Agents with Common Sense'' (NGF.1607.22.044).
+EP is supported by the ERC Starting Grant AToM-FM (101222956) ``Adaptive Memory and Tokenization in Foundation Models for Efficient and Long-Horizon AI''.
 AG and AV were funded by the ``UNREAL: Unified Reasoning Layer for Trustworthy ML'' project (EP/Y023838/1) selected by the ERC and funded by UKRI EPSRC.